turannu/XML-Project/README.md

 #### Scenario

-As a user, I want to filter breweries by their beer styles (Brewerier, Cideries ,Brewpubs, etc.), so that I can find breweries that make my preferred beer types.
+As a user, I want to filter breweries by their beer styles (Breweries, Cideries ,Brewpubs, etc.), so that I can find breweries that make my preferred beer types.

+ #### Dependencies
+Establishment locations on a map
+Get Directions from map
+Differents Locations Display

+#### Assumptions
 - System shall allow filtering by establishment type -Breweries
    -Cideries
    -Brewpubs
    -Bottleshops

-**Result Display** FR-03
-- System shall display search result in an organized list/grid
-- Each result must show:
-   * Establishment name
-   * Category/type
-   * Address
-   * Operating hours
-   * Contact information

-**Navigation and Accessibility** FR-04 Interactive Map
-- System shall display establishment locations on a map
-- Users must be able to get directions
-- Map should show multiple locations
+  **Given** a list of preference of listed beers available **When**
+-	Select the Beers based on your Favourites or Peferences

+**Then**  when I navigate the result should display, organized list of Establishment Name, Category/type, Address, Operating hours,  Contact Information

 **Technical Requirements** FR-05 API Integration
 - System shall integrate with brewery database API